jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 ### Fingers

+A specific amount of fingers might displayed.
+This might be used to say something specific about a finger in terms of motion, tension or otherwise.
+There are 3 flavors here: flat fingers, pronounced fingers and high / curved fingers.

 |               | Flat Fingers                                             | Pronounced Fingers                                        | Curved / High Fingers                                      |
 |---------------|:--------------------------------------------------------:|:---------------------------------------------------------:|:----------------------------------------------------------:|
 | __1 Finger__  | <img src="images/1-finger-flat-left.png" height="30" />  |                                                           | <img src="images/1-finger-curved-left.png" height="30" />  |